SkyFlame00/webpolls/README.md

 # webpolls
 This is my test project on Django.
-The name says everything of what's it about
+The name says everything of what it is about